cvrajeesh/NBrowserID/Nuget/readme.txt

 How to Use BrowserID in ASP.NET MVC Application
 ===============================================

-1. Install NBrowserID if you haven’t done it.
+1. Install NBrowserID if you haven't done it.
 In the Package Manager console type Install-Package NBrowserID

 2. Include the BrowserID javascript into your master page or in the view